avantgarde0707/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    cd ~/Fabmedical
    ```

 7. Before the GitHub Actions workflows can be setup, the `.github/workflows` directory needs to be created.
-Do this by running the following commands:
+You can use the following commands in case the directories are not yet available:

     ```bash
     mkdir ~/Fabmedical/.github